 Takeuchi: Our Purpose is both the starting point and the ultimate goal, and we must continually assess whether it's being properly executed in the Company.
-To make our goal possible, we need a tracking mechanism and have been reforming our HR and IT systems aiming to others make presentations to prepare the outside directors what they are fact that we're constantly striving to change for the better is contributing about to hear.
-As in this case, the to making Olympus into a sustainable company."
+To make our goal possible, we need a tracking mechanism and have been reforming our HR and IT systems aiming to

+I'm committed to making Olympus into a sustainable company."